Select Page

 Rotary District 5500 (D5500) is made up of more than 50 Rotary Clubs in Southern Arizona, where our members put service above self.
 Our 1,500 members are leading and partnering on projects that create lasting local and global community change.
 Our D5500 members come to Rotary to serve.
 They stay for the friendships and relationships they build.

-Rotary District 5500 has a new club about to go active- the Rainbow Rotary Club of Tucson, an LGBT+ centered club with the same great service, comraderie and networking opportunities of our other clubs!
-Their website should be up soon!
+Rotary District 5500 has a new club about to go active- the Rainbow Rotary Club of Tucson, an LGBT+ centered club with the same great service, comradery and networking opportunities of our other clubs!
+Visit their website HERE!

 2024 D5500 Ride to End Polio